 A lease does not need to specify an accurate floor area unless the lease is intended to be registered.

 Most leases will, however, specify a floor area.
-If space has only recently been constructed or remodelled, the Letter of Intent may specify an estimated area that is “subject to survey”.
-It may also specify that the rent is to be calculated by reference to the survey floor area and a specified annual rent per square metre.
+If space has only recently been constructed or remodeled, the Letter of Intent may specify an estimated area that is “subject to survey”.
+It may also specify that the rent is to be calculated by reference to the survey floor area and a specified annual rent per square meter.

 In those cases, the survey will proceed before the lease is lodged for registration so the floor area and rent details can be inserted prior to lodgement.

-Tenants may or be asked to pay the cost of the survey.
+Tenants may be asked to pay the cost of the survey.

 Most often leases are for 3 years or for 5 years.
 Frequently they contain one or more options for the same number of years.

-Once a tenant signs up to April binding lease for a particular term, it is obliged to pay rent for the entire term regardless of whether or not it continues in occupation.
+Once a tenant signs up for April’s binding lease for a particular term, it is obliged to pay rent for the entire term regardless of whether or not it continues in occupation.

-Most offers the lease must be accompanied by a deposit which is credited towards the lessee’s rent obligations if the formal lease is negotiated and signed quickly or if not, is paid to the less the or to defray its legal expenses.
+In most offers the lease must be accompanied by a deposit which is credited towards the lessee’s rent obligations if the formal lease is negotiated and signed quickly or if not is paid to the less the or to defray its legal expenses.

 A landlord may also require a bank guarantee to be provided to cover 3 months or 6 months of rent in the event of default.
 This allows the landlord to go to the tenant’s bank and collect cash to compensate it for the default, up to the maximum value of the guarantee.